The OSPAP courses will open for applications from 09:00 BST on Monday 16 October 2023 and close on Wednesday 18 October 2023 at 23:59 BST.

 Approximately 24–48 hours after you apply you will be invited to activate a University of Brighton Student View account.
 Please make sure you activate the account as you will need to access Student View to complete the test described below.

 Degree and experience

 IELTS (Academic) Level 7.0 or above in each parameter at one sitting.
 If you have been exempted by the General Pharmaceutical Council from an IELTS qualification you will not be required to have IELTS for an application to this course.
 Check this link for possible General Pharmaceutical Council exemptions.
-For exemptions under evidence types 1 and 2 in this guide, IELTS may still be needed if you are going to require a Tier 4 student visa for study.
+For exemptions under evidence types 1 and 2 in this guide, IELTS may still be needed if you need a student visa for study.

 To fulfil the professional requirements of the course you will also need to:

 - undergo a satisfactory Disclosure and Barring Service (DBS) check